mlcourses/lab-5-blog-post-group2_cs281-1/post.md

 We'll explore how to connect these components with an idea of DFA and JK flip flop.

 # Objectives of the Lab
 1. This lab is to design a circuit that reads a binary number input one bit at a time and determines whether the binary number represented by the input is divisible by 3.
+In this lab we are introduced to the finite state machine/deterministic finite automata (FSA/DFA).
+This are an essecial component in all of computer science.
+We will be constructing a sequential circuit that will read in binary digits and determine if the binary number is divisible by 3.
+We will store these binary digits into something called a JK Flip-flop.
+A digram for one can be seen below.
    <br><img width="600" height="500" src="lab_f1.png">
 # Materials
 - PB-503 Breadboard prototyping station (an integrated device with a number of electrical components like switches)